How we roll

 we love music and we love silence

 Although we embrace many forms of musical expression, we love the forest sounds too.
 We gather for drumming and dancing at the end of each day.
-The Live stage is available for performances in the early evenings and Dj’s can play in the Dance Zone from 7pm – 11pm, thereafter unplugged gentle acoustics around the firesides are fine.
+The Live stage is available for performances in the early evenings and Dj’s can play in the Dance Zone from 7pm – 10pm weekdays, midnight on the weekend, thereafter unplugged gentle acoustics around the firesides are fine.
 The days are full and sleep is welcome.
-New year’s eve will rock on till 3ish.
+New year’s eve will rock on till dawn.

 we honour the earth that nurtures and provides